Larry Hall (singer)

-Lawrence Kendall Hall (June 30, 1940 – September 24, 1997) was an American singer mostly known for his one-hit wonder song called "Sandy" in 1959.
-The disc reached number 15 on the Billboard Hot 100 chart.
+Lawrence Kendall Hall (June 30, 1940 – September 24, 1997) was an American singer mostly known for his 1959 one-hit wonder song, "Sandy".
+The disc reached #15 on the Billboard Hot 100 chart and #6 in Canada.

 Background

 Hall was born in Hamlet, Ohio, a suburb of Cincinnati, Ohio, to Woodrow Burney Hall and Toto Sophia Sizemore Hall.
 He attended Rancho Alamitos High School in Garden Grove, California in the late 1950s.
 He appeared on American Bandstand in late 1959 and was seen with a variety of female singers.
 He married Sharon Lee Hattensty in 1961 and they moved to Pedee, Oregon in 1967.
 Before they divorced, they had three children: Jennifer (Ginger) Dawn Murphy Haber, born Saturday, July 28, 1962; Toto LaVerne Simons, born Sunday, November 3, 1963; and Larry Damon Hall, born Wednesday, July 14, 1965.
 He became involved with Barbara Gambetti after his divorce; he and Barbara had a son, Jesse Gambetti, born in 1977.
 He and his family lived in Pedee; he was a gentleman farmer of a 120 acre ranch called the Circle H Ranch for the remainder of his life.
 He also sang for the rest of his life, joined by his brother Gene at various night clubs in the Willamette Valley and on the Oregon coast, and he was often noted in the Magpie, a local musical news tabloid published in Salem, Oregon.
-Hall continued to sing and play guitar until his death from cancer on September 24, 1997.
-He died in Oregon at the age of 57.
+Hall continued to sing and play guitar until his death from cancer on September 24, 1997, in Oregon at the age of 57.